 Matt Johnson is the MYalliance Mental Health Systems Coordinator for the MAISD.
 Matt's main goals are to support and assist in Mental Health Systems placement and utilization in the school districts and ensure we can sustain funding for these systems moving forward.

-Jennifer Nelson, MA, SPsyS, has worked in support of Muskegon County youth since 2005, initially as a School Psychologist and now as the School Climate and Culture Consultant for Muskegon Area Intermediate School District (MAISD).
-Jennifer’s work as the director of two grants, first Project BEST and now Project SAFE focuses on creating supportive and safe school environments that promote and teach positive student behaviors and provide a continuum of behavioral and mental health supports for students within Muskegon County schools.
+The School Climate and Culture Consultant for the Muskegon Area Intermediate School District (MAISD) works as the director of the Project SAFE Grant Focusing on creating supportive and safe school environments that promote and teach positive student behaviors and provide a continuum of behavioral and mental health supports for students within Muskegon County schools.

 Behavior Support Consultants (Muskegon ISD)

-Kiana Longnecker (former school psychologist) is our Project Safe Grant-funded Behavior Support Consultant from the Muskegon Area ISD.
+Kiana Longnecker and Kelly VanDyke are our Project Safe Grant-funded Behavior Support Consultants from the Muskegon Area ISD.
 This support and leadership through this grant is temporary with the following intended outcomes:

 - Increase academic achievement and create a positive, trauma-sensitive climate and culture